 They will also need to be washed on a regular basis with a mixture of soap and water to clean the oils they accumulate off their skin.
-To learn more about caring for hairless cats, The Spruce Pets wrote a good guide that you can find here.

-The kinkalow is yet another short-legged cat.
+The Kinkalow is yet another short-legged cat.
 It’s a mixture of the American Curl and, of course, the Munchkin.
 It has the characteristic curly ears from the American Curl and the short legs from the Munchkin.
 This breed is quite rare, and not seen very often.

-It was first bred by Terri Harris in the United States in the mid ’90s.
+It was first bred by Terri Harris in the United States in the mid-’90s.
 She wanted to create a cat that has both short legs and curled ears, and she succeeded.
 Since then, the Dwarf Cat Association has officially recognized this breed and it’s currently listed as an experimental breed at The International Cat Association.

-Many people describe the head and body of this breed as having the shape of that of a tiger.
+Many people describe the head and body of this breed as having the shape of a tiger.
 However, while it might have some features that resemble a tiger, the fact that it has its remarkable curly ears gives it a very unique and cute appearance.
-They usually have a Calico, Tortie, or tabbie pattern with a gray, orange, cream, or black coat.
+They usually have a Calico, Tortie, or tabby pattern with a gray, orange, cream, or black coat.
 Their coat length can be either long or short.

 This cat is very outgoing, affectionate, and loves to run around at top speed.
 On top of that, they’re highly intelligent and love to play – combine these two factors and you have a cat that can be taught how to play fetch!